 Ms. McNab is a former member of the Buffalo Philharmonic, the New Mexico Symphony and Long Beach (CA) Symphony.
-She has also appeared as a guest piccolo and flutist with the St. Louis and San Francisco Symphony and the San Francisco Ballet Orchestra.
+She has also appeared as a guest piccolo and flutist with the St. Louis Symphony, San Francisco Symphony and the San Francisco Ballet Orchestra.
 Her many solo appearances include performances of the Carmen Fantasy with the Los Angeles Philharmonic and the Ibert Concerto with the Carmel Bach Festival.
-In July of 2018, Ms. McNab was invited to perform at the Music@Menlo Chamber Music Festival.
+In July of 2018, Ms. McNab performed at the Music@Menlo Chamber Music Festival.
 She served on the faculty of California Institute of Technology.